wakeUPdxxn/wmessage/README.md

 ## For usage you need to
 ### On server:
-- Change the current path to the apiKey file in line №9 in "server.cpp" and put your Firebase apiKey to them
+- Change the current path to the apiKey file in line №9 in "server.cpp" and put your Firebase apiKey to them.
-- Change the endpoint in method "grabUserData" of the file named "databasehandler.cpp" to your actual database link
+- Change the endpoint in method "grabUserData" of the file named "databasehandler.cpp" to your actual database link.
 ### On client:
-- Change the current path to the userData file in methods "setAuthrorized" and "isAuthorized" in "client.cpp";
+- Change the current path to the userData file in methods "setAuthrorized" and "isAuthorized" in "client.cpp"